tejas-luthra/Hidden-File-CTF/README.md

 # Hidden-File-CTF
 This is a CTF designed for learning navigation of linux.
 Please use a linux machine or a vm and ONLY the terminal to do these.
 The Flag Format is CSHS_is_Cool{&lt;Insert Number Here>}.
+Please read the Readme.txt files in every folder before attempting to find the flag.
+I will also be adding more files here as time goes on so be on the lookout for that.
+If you are done with the medium ones(Coming Soon), ask me for the OVA file for the hard one.